pimarinov/waveform-generator/Readme.md

 # Waveform Generator - Jiminny [Backend Task](jiminny-backend-task.md)

-The goal of this package is to make waveform object from both participants (user & customer) raw silence data.
+The goal of this package is to make Waveform object from the silence raw data of both conversation participants (User & Customer).

 ## Installation

-You can install the package via composer:
+Install via Composer:

 ```bash
 composer require pimarinov/waveform-generator